xtuml/bridgepoint/doc-bridgepoint/notes/8633_PackageReference/8633_PackageReference_ant.md

 realized that a feature was missing from BridgePoint.
 There was no way to easily reuse class diagrams in multiple deployments.
 Classes themselves were not sharable between projects.
-Together with the requirement that all executable configuration require components for Verifier or model compilers to process them, this limitation greatly impacted the ability to share a common class diagram.
+Together with the requirement that all executable configurations require components for Verifier or model compilers to process them, this limitation greatly impacted the ability to share a common class diagram.